ojeshkumar32-sketch/ojesh/README.md

-# ojesh
+# Human ai
 this is free AI agent promt
-Upgrade my existing HumanAI project.
+ my HumanAI project.

 Core idea:
 HumanAI is a simple, highly accessible AI agent that communicates naturally with humans and helps solve problems.